Apply for a credit card online using these simple steps.

 - Assets and liabilities.
 In this section, you'll need to list whether you own any property, the balance of your other accounts, as well as the value of your other assets.
 The latter of which can include things like cars and computers and almost anything else you own of substantial value.
 After you've listed all your assets, you'll need to record your liabilities, including the total limit of all your credit cards, the total amount owing as well as whether you have any other loans besides your mortgage.

 - Current employment details.
 Enter your current employment status and your occupation.
+If you are self-employed, you will likely have to provide your accountant's details.

 - Employer's address.
 This is where you enter the details of your employer.
 This is asked in your application, as credit issuers need to verify your employment before approving your application.
 If you have only had you job for a short period of time, your credit issuer may request a letter from your employer to confirm that you are no longer on probation.